neokuze/easydb.py/README.md

 async def on_message(self, messagae):
     croom = self.config.get_room(message.room.name, ex=dict(suffix=csuffix, lang="en"))

      # when changing something in database I just do
      #when get user its get it like Class thats why its the object cuser that i get with the get_user

- config.users.update_row(lcs.cuser.id, 'lang', 'en')
+     if cmd == "lang" and args == "en": self.config.guilds.update_row(lcs.cuser.id, 'lang', 'en')

 ```